 “Many people are experiencing major losses or disruptions, causing substantial grief and taking a toll on our moods,” says PSC Director Afton Kapuscinski ’08, G’12.
 “There also is a lot of interpersonal conflict, especially about social distancing and wearing masks in public, among people living in close quarters.”

 Capitalizing on a fast-growing health trend, the University offers a handful of mindfulness-based therapies.
-Most of them are based in the Barnes Center, where they may be accessed via its Wellness Portal or a virtual resources playlist on YouTube.
+Most of them are based in the Barnes Center, where they may be accessed via its Wellness Portal.
 They include the Crowley Family MindSpa and the Soul Series, featuring weekly conversations and retreat programs.

 Judging from their turnout, students respond to the University’s individualized yet holistic approach to treatment—mental health in context of total health and wellness.
 “The Barnes Center designs unique recommendations for each student,” Brown says.
 “For instance, if someone with anxiety sees one of our therapists, they may also be referred to work with a nutritionist, who may recommend an anti-anxiety diet, and a personal trainer, who may implement a stress-reducing exercise program.”

 The Barnes Center also boasts three peer education teams, which promote wellness education through tabling and other outreach events.
 One group—Students Advocating for Mental Health Empowerment—is trained to discuss stress management, sleep health, time management, nutrition and resiliency.
 “Our peer educators are dedicated, passionate students who are making a real difference in campus well-being,” Andre says.
 Other peer teams specialize in substance abuse as well as sexuality and relationships.